 Rebozo Sifting (Manteado)

-Don’t do this if… Don’t do this fast if the mother has had spasms in her round ligaments.
-If she does feel pain when her doctor or midwife feels her lower belly for the baby’s head, then sift very slowly (and she’ll love it).
-But if she has had sharp pains in her lower front abdomen at times, this could bring on such a spasm.
-Do it slowly and often and the spasms will stop coming on (add magnesium if you would like to support those muscle fibers so they don’t spasm).
+Don’t do this if… Don’t do this fast when the person experiences pain or spasms in the front.
+This may be the round ligaments.
+For instance, if pain is felt when a doctor or midwife feels into the lower belly for the baby’s head, then sift very slowly.
+If the sharp muscle pains have been recent (within two weeks) in lower front abdomen at times, then a quick jiggle could bring on another spasm.
+Sift slowly and often and the spasms will stop coming on (add magnesium if you would like to support those muscle fibers so they don’t spasm).

 Don’t do this if there has been bleeding from the placenta or for unknown reasons from the vagina; or if the pregnant person doesn’t want to or if there is discomfort.